 - 9.5.1 This is the third largest sub-area covering around 14,000 hectares and accommodating a population of around 21,000 people.
 The three main settlements are Eynsham, Long Hanborough and Woodstock.
 With a population of around 5,000, Eynsham is the fourth largest settlement in West Oxfordshire, located just south of the A40, half-way between Oxford and Witney and just beyond the western edge of the Oxford Green Belt.
-Eynsham is an important local service centre offering a wide range of facilities and employment. - 9.5.2 Long Hanborough developed as a linear village along the now A4095 and is one of the smaller designated service centres with a population of approximately 2,400.
-The village has a small number of shops and a reasonable range of other services and facilities.
-Primary school capacity is however an issue. - 9.5.3 Woodstock is a historic town of national, if not international, renown.
+Eynsham is an important local service centre offering a wide range of facilities and employment.
+It has a particularly important role to play in meeting identified development needs due to the size of the settlement and its proximity and connections to Oxford City. - 9.5.3 Woodstock is a historic town of national, if not international, renown.
 The old part of Woodstock is a well preserved example of a medieval town; a Conservation Area covers much of the central area and there are almost 200 listed buildings.
 The Blenheim World Heritage Site (WHS) abuts the western boundary of the conservation area and extends to the north and south of the town along the A44.
-The town has a very good range of services and facilities given its size (approximately 3,000 population). - 9.5.4 The other larger settlements in this area include Freeland which despite losing some its facilities in recent years retains a primary school, two places of worship, a pub and playing fields and Standlake to the south which has a population of about 1,300 and a range of local services and facilities, particularly recreational activities.
+The town has a very good range of services and facilities given its size (approximately 3,000 population) and good accessibility to Oxford.
+It can accommodate a reasonable scale of development, whilst protecting its important historic character and the setting of Blenheim Palace, in order to deliver affordable housing, enhance local services and reinforce its role as a service centre. - 9.5.3a Long Hanborough developed as a linear village along the now A4095 and has a population of approximately 2,400.
+The village has a small number of shops and a reasonable range of other services and facilities.
+Given the residential schemes of 169 homes, 120 homes and 50 homes recently approved, the limited role of the settlement and its landscape setting, it is only suitable for further modest levels of development to help reinforce its existing role. - 9.5.4 The other larger settlements in this area include Freeland which despite losing some its facilities in recent years retains a primary school, two places of worship, a pub and playing fields and Standlake to the south which has a population of about 1,300 and a range of local services and facilities, particularly recreational activities.